auto-labs/jasmine-test-REST/README.md

 - Execute `npm install -g`
 - Run `jasmine`

-Test will execute and report will be saved in root location with name as `testReports`.
+Test will execute and report will be saved in root location with directory name as `testReports`.

 For any issues or clarification, pls contact automation-labs@hotmail.com